 Henderson Waves

 Henderson Waves is the highest pedestrian bridge in Singapore.
 At over 100 feet above ground, the design of Henderson Waves bridge creates an interesting contrast to the nature that surrounds it.
 Over nearly 900 feet long, the bridge is known for its undulating and curving shape.
-The slats of Balau wood underneath bare feet feel wonderful and I found a private spot to lay down to enjoy the view and observe the people walking by.
+The slats of Balau wood underneath bare feet felt wonderful and I found a private spot to lay down to enjoy the view and observe people walking by.
 I also watched a cat find their own resting/hiding place.

 While it was already later in the afternoon, I did not have time to stay longer to watch the light display that goes on at dusk.
 I had dogs and a cat to get back home to.
 And I was not yet at my destination.